elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript's capabilities are restricted in the browser for security reasons.
-We want to prevent malicious websites from gaining access to or harming our users' data.
+      <strong>Interview Response:</strong> JavaScript's abilities are limited to ensure a user's safety in the browser.
+The aim is to prevent a malicious website from accessing users' data or harming them.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Due to user safety concerns, JavaScript's abilities are limited in the browser.
-The idea is to prevent evil websites from accessing personal data or causing harm to users.
+      <strong>Technical Response:</strong> JavaScript's capabilities in the browser are limited to safeguard the user's safety.
+The purpose is to prevent a malicious website from acquiring private information or inflicting data damage to users.
     </div>
     <div>
-      <strong>Examples of such restrictions include:</strong>
+      <strong>Examples of such constraints include:</strong>
       <br />
       <br />
       <ol>
         <li>
-          An arbitrary JavaScript script on a webpage cannot read/write hard drive files, copy them, or run programs.
-It does not have direct access to the operating system.
+          JavaScript permits us to read/write files directly on the hard disk, copy them, or run applications on a web page, and it does not have direct access to OS functionality.
         </li>
         <li>
-          Currently, browsers can work with files, but they are limited to certain actions, such as dropping files into the browser window or selecting them via a &#8249;input&#8250; tag.
+        	Modern browsers allow it to interact with files.
+Still, access is limited and only provided if the user performs specific actions, such as "dropping" a file into a browser window or choosing it through a tag.
         </li>
         <li>
-          It is possible to interact with the camera/microphone and other devices, but these actions require the explicit permission of the user.
-A JavaScript-enabled page cannot secretly activate a webcam, monitor the surroundings, or send user information.
+          Interacting with the camera/microphone and other devices is possible, but it requires the user's explicit consent.
+The JavaScript-enabled page may not secretly activate a web camera, examine its surroundings, and communicate the data.
         </li>
         <li>
-          The JavaScript on one page may not access the code on the other if the pages are on separate domains, protocols, or ports.
+          JavaScript from one page may not be able to access JavaScript from another if they are from separate sites (from a different domain, protocol, or port).
         </li>
         <li>
-          JavaScript can easily communicate over the internet with the server generating the current page.
-Despite this, its ability to receive data from other sites/domains is severely limited.
-The remote side must, however, express its acceptance using HTTP headers, regardless of whether it is possible.
+          JavaScript can easily connect with the server that serves the current page through the internet.
+However, its capacity to receive data from other sites/domains is severely limited.
+Although feasible, it requires explicit agreement from the remote side (represented in HTTP headers).
         </li>
       </ol>
     </div>